 The plain navy blue cloth was boring; the next, with a single white pinstripe in the warp, began to hold

 her interest.
 The third sample had a second horizontal white line woven in the weft:

 very pleased with these three pages and turned them back and forth seeing how plain became stripe became

 check, until it was time for tea.

-Gill is an independent curator, writer and consultant on contemporary visual arts.
+Gill is a writer, an independent curator and a consultant on contemporary visual arts.